 - Made with white ceramic along with a unique ice-crack textured look, but a smooth glossy finish

 - Has a pitch range from low A to high F

 - Brilliant breath response and loud sound

-- Comes with Chinese jade beaded neck strap, song book, finger chart and a padded pouch
+- Comes with Chinese jade beaded neck strap, songbook, finger chart, and a padded pouch

 With an artistic look and qualities to match any costly ocarina at a fraction of a price, the OcarinaWind ice-crack edition will surely be a great pick for the beginners.

-Be it to play your favourite Legend of Zelda song or to produce the mystic mountain mood, picking up an ocarina makes you a musician.
+Be it to play your favorite Legend of Zelda song or to produce the mystic mountain mood, picking up an ocarina makes you a musician.
 Each instrument requires its own time to get used to, so does an ocarina.